rodrigo-sntg/bio-interview-test/README.md

 **Test duration:**

-Try to not spend more than a day to complete this test.
+Try to not spend more than three days to complete this test.
 You can submit an incomplete solution, but you must explain what are the next steps missing briefly.

 **What is needed:**